falahati/EnkompassDBackupConverter/README.md

 How to use
 =============
-1. Extract your backup file using an extraction program
+1. Extract your backup file using an extraction program.
-2. Navigate to "cPanel_data\cpBackup" directory
+2. Navigate to "cPanel_data\cpBackup\MYSQL_BACKUP_FILES" directory.
-3. Copy "CommandLine.dll" and "EnkompassDBackupConverter.exe" files to this directory;
+3. Copy "CommandLine.dll" and "EnkompassDBackupConverter.exe" files to this directory.
-right next to "MYSQL_BACKUP_FILES" subdirectory.
 4. Execute the "EnkompassDBackupConverter.exe" file and wait for it to reconstruct the database backup script.